A clinical trial for people who have lupus with skin symptoms

 What to expect

-You and the study staff will not know which you are receiving.
-You will receive the study treatment every 4 weeks at Day 1, Week 4, and Week 8.
+You will receive the study treatment every 4 weeks on Day 1, Week 4 and Week 8.
 After that, you will receive the study treatment every 8 weeks from Week 16 to Week 40.
-If you are receiving placebo and your symptoms do not improve, you will be given the active treatment from Week 16.
+After 12 weeks, participants taking placebo who have not shown improvement in their symptoms (non-responders) will then receive the study medicine from week 16 until the end of the treatment period (Week 40).

 Skin biopsies will be taken at Day 1 and Week 12, with an optional biopsy at Week 32, to look at the effects on your skin.